simbli/seacharts/README.md

 Unpack the downloaded file(s) and place the extracted `.gdb` in a suitable location, in which the SeaCharts setup may be configured to search.
-The current working directory as well as the relative `data/db` folder are included by default.
+The current working directory as well as the relative `data/` and `data/db/` folders are included by default.

 The minimal example below imports the `ENC` class from `seacharts.enc` with the default configuration found in `seacharts/config.yaml`, and shows the interactive